MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 The features are as follows:

 - Able to make a cartridge with either 2x 2 MB games or 4x 1 MB games
-- Optionally adds a pressable button to the cartridge (no shell cutting required)
+- Adds a pressable button to the cartridge (no shell cutting required)
   - The button can be configured to cycle games on the cart, reset the console, or both
 - Configurable to have separate save data for each game, or to share the same save data across multiple games
 - Fully compatible with the <a href="https://www.gbxcart.com/">GBxCart RW</a> so you can transfer games and save files to and from the board